CYKateL/recipes/guacamole.md

 - lime
 - salt
 # instructions:
-- peel the avocado, remove the seed and add it to bowl
+- peel the avocado, remove the seed and add it to the bowl
+- squeeze the lemon